Use of Private Water and Sewer Systems in New Single-Family Homes

 Read more

-Private residential construction spending fell by 0.9% in April, marking the third consecutive monthly decline.
-This decrease was primarily driven by reduced spending in single-family construction and home improvements.
-Compared to a year ago, total spending was down 4.8%, as the housing sector continues to navigate the economic uncertainty stemming from ongoing tariff concerns and…
+Private residential construction spending fell by 0.5% in May, marking the fifth straight month of decreases.
+This drop was primarily driven by reduced spending on single-family construction.
+Compared to a year ago, total spending was down 6.7%, as the housing sector continues to navigate the economic uncertainty stemming from ongoing tariff concerns and elevated mortgage…

 Read more